aiafrasinei/Tomis/README.md

 ## Initial placement

     Base
-        The white side starts first by placing the base on their back row.
+        The white player starts first by placing the base on their back row.
-        Next the black side places their base.
+        Next the black player places their base.
         The base can be placed anywhere on the back row.
     Gates
         The inactive gates are placed first.